 Substance use disorders in the DSM-IV-TR provide a list of addiction relating to the following substance:

 - Opioids (like heroin)

 - Prescription Drugs (sedatives, hypnotics, or anxiolytics like sleeping pills and tranquilizers)

 List of Addiction- Behavioural

-It has been suggested one types of addictions is a behavioural addiction.
-The following is a list of behaviours that have been noted to be an addiction.
-The following is a list of behaviour that have been noted to be addictive.
+It has been suggested one type of addictions is a behavioral addiction.
+The following is a list of behaviors that have been noted to be an addiction.
+The following is a list of behavior that have been noted to be addictive.

 - Food (Eating)

 - Playing video games.